Larmix0/zymux/README.md

-Zymux is a high-level, dynamically typed programming language current on the process of being built.
+Zymux is a high-level, dynamically typed programming language currently in the process of being built.

 .zmx is the file extension.